-This application relates to primary activities and emissions from these activities within the Premises for the Categories defined in Schedule 1 of the Environmental Protection Regulations 1987 (EP Regulations).
-Table 4 lists the prescribed premises categories that have been applied for by the Works Approval Holder and assessed by DWER.
+The works approval amendment (Amendment 2) granted on 27 June 2018 related to primary activities and emissions from these activities within the Premises for the Categories defined in Schedule 1 of the Environmental Protection Regulations 1987 (EP Regulations).
+Table 5 lists the prescribed premises categories that were authorised under that amendment decision.